polkadot-developers/polkadot-docs/tutorials/interoperability/xcm-transfers/from-relaychain-to-parachain.md

     npm install polkadot-api @polkadot-labs/hdkd @polkadot-labs/hdkd-helpers
     ```

-3. To enable static, type-safe APIs for interacting with the Polkadot and Astar chains, add their metadata to your project using PAPI
+3. To enable static, type-safe APIs for interacting with the Polkadot and Astar chains, add their metadata to your project using PAPI:

     ```bash
     npx papi add dot -n polkadot